owais815/owais815/README.md

 ### <div align="center">I'm Owais Mehmood, a Software Engineer and  MERN-Stack developer 👨‍💻</div>

-- 🔭 I’m currently working as a MERN Stack Developer at Decimal Solution
+- 🔭 I’m currently working as a Team Lead and a MERN Stack Developer at Decimal Solution

 - 🌱 I’m currently working on Blogging Website